ahelland/containers-lab/README.md

 - 02_HelloTime: A simple .NET 10 app that shows the current time.
 - 03_BFF_Aspire: A .NET 10 Backend-for-Frontend (BFF) Blazor sample app.
 - 04_ACA: Bicep for deploying an Azure Container Apps Environment and subsequent deployment of the containers making up the BFF.
-- 04_AKS_Auto: Bicep for deploying an AKS Automatic cluster.
+- 05_AKS_Auto: Bicep for deploying an AKS Automatic cluster.
+- 06_K3s: Files for getting a K3s cluster up and running with a sample configuration.

 ## Deploying and running code
 Start with logging in to Azure: